pyMultiVideo/docs/docs/user-guide/troubleshooting.md

 ## I can't run shell scripts on my computer

 In Oxford University does not allow the running of shell scripts for some computers.
-This can be worked around, especially if you i
+This can be worked around, by copying the script and pasting it into the terminal window.

+If you can't paste into terminal use the `Ctrl+V` then try using the `. { FILE_CONTENTS }` formatting for powershell outlines with futher detail [here](https://blog.idera.com/database-tools/pasting-multiple-lines-in-powershell)